rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 ## Creating the model

-Let's start with some good all fashioned Rails code, we'll create the migration for our links and the associated model:
+Let's start with some good old fashioned Rails code, we'll create the migration for our links and the associated model:

 ```ruby